swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 }
 ```

-In the case of a tfa_message, not that there is a status_message as well as an account_link block in the credential request.
+In the case of a tfa_message, note that there is a status_message as well as an account_link block in the credential request.
 The value of the label in the account_link block can contain dynamic information (e.g. "enter code 54 into the YouTube app") which is critical to user messaging.

 ```json
 {